Secure your StoreFront deployment

 User change password

-You can enable Receiver for Web site users logging on with Active Directory domain credentials to change their passwords, either at any time or only when they have expired.
+You can enable users logging on through a web browser with Active Directory domain credentials to change their passwords, either at any time or only when they have expired.
 However, this exposes sensitive security functions to anyone who can access any of the stores that use the authentication service.
 If your organization has a security policy that reserves user password change functions for internal use only, ensure that none of the stores are accessible from outside your corporate network.
-When you create the authentication service, the default configuration prevents Receiver for Web site users from changing their passwords, even if they have expired.
-For more information, see Optimize the user experience.
+When you create the authentication service, the default configuration prevents users from changing their passwords, even if they have expired.
+For more information, see Enable users to change their passwords.

 Customizations

 To strengthen security, do not write customizations that load content or scripts from servers not under your control.
-Copy the content or script into the Citrix Receiver for Web site custom folder where you are making the customizations.
+Copy the content or script into the website custom folder where you are making the customizations.
 If StoreFront is configured for HTTPS connections, ensure that any links to custom content or scripts also use HTTPS.

 Additional security information